 Baked Pasta alla Sorrentina

 Pasta alla Sorrentina can also be baked, if you like.
 Simply pop the skillet into a 400F oven as soon as you stir in the cheese and bake for 6-8 minutes.
-Nice if it a bit drier and a bit crispy.
+It’s also nice if it’s a bit drier and a bit crispy.

 Be careful you don’t burn the garlic!
 Garlic is fabulous in dishes like this, but not so much if it scorches in the pan.
 Burnt garlic is bitter and will transfer the bitter flavour to your finished dish.
 Follow the tips in the recipe to keep your dish burnt-garlic-free!